 Within that holistic picture of mobility, the automotive industry goes through digital transformation on multiple levels.
 The car industry is ahead of others in deploying smart factory and Industry 4.0 initiatives.

 At the same time, new ecosystems take shape to meet changing demands/expectations of consumers and stakeholders in the mobility ecosystem as the automotive industry transforms beyond digital.
-The major challenges of our times all affect the future of the automotive industry one way or another.
+The major challenges of our times all affect the future of the automotive industry one way or another and are key to build a sustainable digital transformation strategy roadmap.
 And how else could it be?

 CASE: connected, autonomous, shared and electric vehicles in context